dragome/dragome-sdk/doc/crud-grid-example.md

 ```

 ###Main model
-The whole UI is interacting with a model called CrudGrid, this in charge of storing the information, performing actions over model, communicating to server service, and providing some tools to help builders to create the UI.
+The whole UI is interacting with a model called CrudGrid, that is in charge of storing the information, performing actions over model, communicating to server service, and providing some tools to help builders to create the UI.
-This class is totally decouple from Dragome UI creation, builders, methodlogger plugin or any specific mechanism.
-The only point of coupling is about using ObservableList instances for detecting list changes automatically, but it could be considered framework agnostic because it only interacts with a listener inside.
+This class is totally decouple from Dragome UI creation, builders, methodlogger or any framework specific mechanism.
+The only coupling point is using ObservableList instances for detecting list changes automatically, but it could be considered framework agnostic because it only interacts with a listener inside.

 ``` Java